pinnaculum/galacteek/README.rst

 - Distributed chat with pubsub (chat channels syncronized with CRDT+DAG)
 - File manager with drag-and-drop support and timeframes (per-day view of files in the MFS)
+- Search content with the ipfs-search_ search engine as well as with cyber_
+- Built-in blog with Atom feeds
 - Webcam to IPFS capture (image and videos)
-- Run WASM binaries with wasmer_ (use *Open* on a WASM object from the clipboard manager)
-- Search content with the ipfs-search_ search engine as well as with cyber_
+- Basic built-in media player with IPFS-stored playlists
+- Image viewer and QR codes support
 - Use the IPFS filestore to avoid file duplication
-- Atom feeds (subscribe to feeds on the dweb)
 - ENS_ (Ethereum Name Service) resolving (access to ENS+IPFS websites)
-- Basic built-in media player with IPFS-stored playlists
-- Image viewer
-- QR codes from images
+- Run WASM binaries with wasmer_ (use *Open* on a WASM object from the clipboard manager)

 Command-line usage
 ==================